csebooks/operating-systems/content.en/process-management/_index.md

 A bound service must extend the Android class Service and must imple- ment the method onBind(), which is invoked when a client calls bindSer- vice().
 In the case of message passing, the onBind() method returns a Mes- senger service, which is used for sending messages from the client to the service.
 The Messenger service is only one-way; if the servicemust send a reply back to the client, the client must also provide a Messenger service, which is contained in the replyTo field of the Message object sent to the service.
 The service can then send messages back to the client.

-To provide RPCs, the onBind() method must return an interface repre- senting the methods in the remote object that clients use to interact with the
+To provide RPCs, the onBind() method must return an interface repre- senting the methods in the remote object that clients use to interact with the service.

-**3.9 Summary 153**

-service.
 This interface is written in regular Java syntax and uses the Android Interface Definition Language—AIDL—to create stub files, which serve as the client interface to remote services.

 Here, we briefly outline the process required to provide a generic remote service named remoteMethod() using AIDL and the binder service.
 The inter- face for the remote service appears as follows: